KiljaeL/KiljaeL.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a Ph.D. candidate in Statistics at the Ohio State University, advised by [Prof. Yuan Zhang](https://www.asc.ohio-state.edu/zhang.7824/).
+I am a **Ph.D. candidate in Statistics** at the Ohio State University, advised by [Prof. Yuan Zhang](https://www.asc.ohio-state.edu/zhang.7824/).

-I am passionate about advancing data-centric AI through principled methods for data attribution.
+I am passionate about advancing **data-centric AI through principled methods** for data attribution.
 Currently I am designing tools that quantify the value of dataset both fairly and efficiently [[1]](https://arxiv.org/abs/2505.19013).
 My research focuses on developing theoretically grounded yet scalable approaches that can be applied across diverse AI applications including generative AI modeling.

-As a statistician, I am also deeply interested in methods that quantify uncertainty in black-box models, especially those that remain robust under model misspecification [[2]](https://openreview.net/forum?id=Bt1vnCnAVS&noteId=uNqjmfay9Q).
+As a statistician, I am also deeply interested in methods that **quantify uncertainty in black-box models**, especially those that remain robust under model misspecification [[2]](https://openreview.net/forum?id=Bt1vnCnAVS&noteId=uNqjmfay9Q).
 My broader goal is to create algorithms that are not only statistically sound but also computationally feasible, so they can scale with modern AI systems .

 ## Research Interests